jfrog/jenkins-jfrog-plugin/README.md

 ### Setting the password via standard input

-The plugin by default sets the password standard input as false.
-If you wish to change the default value, add the following code to your pipeline script: this adds flag as --password-stdin to the JFrog CLI commands.
+The plugin by default tries to detect and set the password standard input.
+If you wish to change the default behaviour, add the following environment variable to your pipeline script: this adds flag as --password-stdin to the JFrog CLI commands.
 The primary reason for this environment variable is few plugins does not support stdin input, because it is a custom launcher.
 When a custom launcher is being used, the stdin we prepare in the plugin does not get passed to the custom launchers, for example docker launchers.

 ```groovy
 environment {